remla25-team18/operation/README.md

 #### 6. Access Kubernetes Dashboard

 1. Open: [https://team18.k8s.dashboard.local](https://team18.k8s.dashboard.local/) on your host machine.
-2. In the ssh terminal, run this to get the token:
+2. In the ssh terminal of ctrl, run this to get the token:

    ```bash
    kubectl -n kubernetes-dashboard create token admin-user